kevinlin/gitlab-mr-mcp/README.md

 ## 🛠️ Troubleshooting

+If you encounter issues with the GitLab MR MCP server:

+1. **Check MCP client logs first** - Enable debug logging in your MCP client to see detailed error messages and connection status.
+This will help identify if the issue is with the server connection, authentication, or specific tool calls.

-If you encounter permissions issues (403 Forbidden), check:
+2. If you encounter permissions issues (403 Forbidden), check:

-1. Your GitLab token has the proper scopes (api, read_api)
+   - Your GitLab token has the proper scopes (api, read_api)
-2. The token user has proper access to the projects
+   - The token user has proper access to the projects
-3. The project IDs are correct
+   - The project IDs are correct

 ## 📜 License

 [MIT](LICENSE)

-## 🤝 Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.